Kompany and Sahin: Big new jobs at Bayern and Dortmund – DW – 08/22/2024

 Kompany and Sahin: Big new jobs at Bayern and DortmundAugust 22, 2024

 The bar is always set high for the coaches of Bayern Munich and Borussia Dortmund.
-But when the clubs only managed to come third and fifth respectively in a perceived two-horse race, change was inevitable.
+When the clubs only managed to come third and fifth respectively in a perceived two-horse race, change was inevitable.

 With neither side having won a trophy last term, for the first time since 2008-09, both have a new coach for 2024-25.
 Though they won plenty as players, Vincent Kompany (Bayern) and Nuri Sahin (Dortmund) have just an English Championship (second tier) title between them to show from their short coaching careers so far.
 So what is it about these two men that has landed them two of German football's biggest jobs?